WenheLI/v4/src/content/about/index.md

 Hello!
 I'm Eric, I like web, hardware and anything tech related.
 I develop apps, web, IoT, and machine learning applications.
 I love open source and always want to contribute more to this community.

-Graduating from [New York University Shanghai](https://shanghai.nyu.edu/) at May 2020.
+Currently an incoming student at Cornell Tech, and will graduate at May 2023.

 And below is my skill set: